Braid group symmetries of Grassmannian cluster algebras: Fock-Goncharov cluster algebras

-\begin{rmk} The spaces we have called $\Conf(k,r)$ are part of a more general approach to higher Teichm\"uller theory initiated in \cite{ModuliSpaces}.
-This approach associates a space $\mca_{G,S}$, the moduli space of \emph{decorated twisted $G$-local systems on $S$}, to every semisimple Lie group $G$ and \emph{bordered marked surface} $S$.
-By the latter we mean mean an orientable Riemann surface $S$ with nonempty boundary and with marked points on some of the boundary components.
-Our space $\Conf(k,r)$ is the space $\mca_{\SL_k,S}$ when $S$ is a disk with r marked points on its boundary.
+\begin{rmk} The spaces we have called $\Conf(k,r)$ are part of a more general family of spaces $\mca_{G,S}$ defined in \cite{ModuliSpaces} in the context of Higher Teichm\"uller theory.
+The space $\mca_{G,S}$ is the moduli space of \emph{decorated twisted $G$-local systems on $S$}, for a semisimple Lie group $G$ and a \emph{bordered marked surface} $S$.
+By the latter we mean mean an orientable Riemann surface $S$, possibly with boundary and punctures, and with marked points on each boundary component.
+The space $\Conf(k,r)$ is the space $\mca_{\SL_k,S}$ when $S$ is a disk with $r$ marked points on its boundary. \end{rmk}